Seeking the Story Behind the NSNC Logo

 By Sheila Moss, NSNC Web Editor

-With contribution by Jonathan Nichols, NSNC President, ’96-’97
+With contribution by Jonathan Nicholas, NSNC President, ’96-’97

 Have you ever wondered about the NSNC logo?
 What is it anyhow and where did it come from?
 A few people have voiced strongly negative feelings about “the head,” while others find it curiously interesting, a bit mysterious, somewhat like the Mona Lisa.
 Those who detest it, however, claim it is more akin to Picasso’s madness than DaVinci’s genius.

 In 2004, according to sources, Dave Lieber attempted to have the logo changed while preparing for the Texas conference.
 But due to lack of response, the membership undoubtedly being more concerned about preparations for the hospitality suite; the logo retained its status.

 When contacted, Lieber suggested that we might get the logo’s history from Bill Tammeus since he was president of the Board at the time it was instituted.
 Tammeus, however, declined comment, claiming he was traveling in Poland.
 We imagine he did not want to start an international incident.
 He then neatly passed the proverbial buck to Jonathan Nicholas, another past president.